chef/chef-web-docs/chef_master/source/config_rb.rst

    A directory that contains additional configuration scripts to load for Chef Infra Client.

 ``client_key``
-   Warning: This config item should always be specified as an absolute path.
-The location of the file that contains the client key.
+   The location of the file that contains the client key, as an absolute path.
 Default value: ``/etc/chef/client.pem``.
 For example:

    .. code-block:: ruby